Jeshua Rosestone, master designer & jeweler

 When Jesh was nineteen, he took a metal working elective at College of Marin because he was curious how things were made out of metal.
 He quickly discovered an aptitude and passion for metal work and decided to be a Jeweler.

 Jesh sought out an apprenticeship where he studied under a half dozen Master Jewelers from Russia, Ukraine, New York, Chicago, and San Francisco.
 He spent the first year earning his education by sweeping floors and oiling machinery and practicing basic skills for thousands of hours.
 He persevered and in this unique environment, perhaps the last shop in the country to make jewelry entirely with techniques from 1690-1960, Jesh learned his rare skill sets of saw-piercing, carving, chasing, hand-engraving and tool making.
 After thirteen years, he had worked his way to the pinnacle of his craft, creating master steel molds for new ring designs.

 In his mid-thirties, Jesh moved to San Diego to complete his bachelor degree at the University of California San Diego.
-He spent a semester abroad in Paris where he immersed myself in studying 3,000 years of decorative and fine art.
+He spent a semester abroad in Paris where he immersed himself in studying 3,000 years of decorative and fine art.
 Jesh graduated Magna Cum Laude in 2008 and met a fellow jeweler the following year who suggested he go into business for himself.
-With the guidance and generous support of his fellow jeweler, Jesh founded Rosestone Jewelry where he has spent the past five years crafting client’s fantasies into tangible objects of art.
+With the guidance and generous support of his fellow jeweler, Jesh founded Rosestone Jewelry where he has spent the past decade crafting client’s fantasies into tangible objects of art.